imarc/handbook/strategy.markdown

 ![Non-canonical sitemap outline style that we don't do here](img/strategy/sitemap-outline.png)
 </figure>

-iMarc sitemaps, however, tend to either be a tree-style diagram such as this:
+Imarc sitemaps, however, tend to either be a tree-style diagram such as this:

 <figure markdown="1">
 ![Tree-style sitemap diagram](img/strategy/sitemap-tree.png)